-Specific associated language: Sec.15.104 (5) African-Americans make up just 5% of the City's population, but 35% of the neary 4,000 people experiencing homelessness, mental illness, and substance use disorders.
-Investments should be targeted to better serve populations not well served by the existing system, and equity must be an organizing principle of any behavioral health initiative.
+[Specific associated language: Sec.15.104 (5) African-Americans make up just 5% of the City's population, but 35% of the neary 4,000 people experiencing homelessness, mental illness, and substance use disorders.
+Investments should be targeted to better serve populations not well served by the existing system, and equity must be an organizing principle of any behavioral health initiative.]

-- 12. Broader issue areas outside the scope of the MHSF that are directly related to ordinance outcomes.
-The county should explore avenues at the state level to change existing Medi-cal reimbursement rules so that the county can bill Medi-cal for services provided at the CDU beyond 23 hours of client stay.
-We should look to our local elected state officials to sponsor such legislation.
-Legislators such as Scott Weiner have been big advocates for expanding avenues to treatment. - a.
-If on the state level Mmedi-cal reimbursement beyond 23 hours for crisis stabilization treatment cannot be amended to cover up to 5 days crisis stabilization coverage the program should be developed as a hybrid model of crisis stabilization/ADU in order to cover operational costs of such a program. - 13.12.
-Given the stated intent of the MHSF legislation (see below in italics) it is imperative that the CSDU and all programs created by the MHSF ordinance are situated along a spectrum of care with the vision of stabilization and long term housing placement.
+Broader issue areas outside the scope of the MHSF that are directly related to ordinance outcomes.

+12. Given the stated intent of the MHSF legislation (see below in italics) it is imperative that the CSU and all programs created by the MHSF ordinance are situated along a spectrum of care with the vision of stabilization and long term housing placement.
 It is an undisputed fact that individuals require stable permanent housing if they are to effectively engage in healthcare.
 In 1998 DPH created the Direct Access to Housing Program, expressly to meet the need of unhoused individuals with complex medical needs: co-occurring mental health, substance use disorder and medical needs.
 As MHSF re-emphasizes this joint charge of DPH and HSH it is imperative that there be greater coordination and collaboration between both departments and providers of said departments, and reporting to the MHSF Implementation Working Group and the Prop C Oversight Committee.
 Further, up to this juncture the MHSF programs being created appear to be thus far entirely funded by Prop C. There must therefore be greater coordination in the planning and implementation of new programs between MHSF IWG and OCOH oversight committee.
 As such it is necessary that a joint meeting be scheduled between the two bodies as soon as possible.